 Posts Tagged ‘reinsurance rates’

-Guy Carpenter & Company reports that the reinsurance sector has witnessed dynamic capital growth in 2012 and 2013, spurred by an influx of capital from alternative sources.
-In its June 2013 renewal briefing, Guy Carpenter finds that this surge in alternative or “convergence” capital has changed the nature of the sector’s capital structure, as investors grow increasingly comfortable with supplying capacity through a convergence of both traditional and alternative vehicles.
-This market dynamic has also begun to impact significantly reinsurance pricing for peak property catastrophe risks in the U.S., with surplus capacity and lower target returns driving downward pressure on pricing for June 1 renewals and likely through the remainder of 2013.
+6. Influx of Convergence Capital Triggers Downward Pressure on Pricing at June 1 Renewals: Guy Carpenter reports that the reinsurance sector has witnessed dynamic capital growth in 2012 and 2013, spurred by an influx of capital from alternative sources.
+In its June 2013 renewal briefing, Guy Carpenter finds that this surge in alternative or convergence capital has changed the nature of the sector’s capital structure as investors grow increasingly comfortable with supplying capacity through a convergence of both traditional and alternative vehicles.
+This market dynamic has also begun to impact significantly reinsurance pricing for peak property catastrophe risks in the United States, with surplus capacity and lower target returns driving downward pressure on pricing for June 1 renewals and likely through the remainder of 2013.